Thomas Aquinas: Late career, cessation of writing, and death (1272–1274)

-An icon of the crucifixion speaking to Thomas Aquinas is depicted on this stained glass window in Saint Patrick Church (Columbus, Ohio).
+An icon of the crucifixion speaking to Thomas Aquinas is depicted on this stained glass window in Saint Patrick Church in Columbus, Ohio.

-In 1272 Thomas took leave from the University of Paris when the Dominicans from his home province called upon him to establish a studium generale wherever he liked and staff it as he pleased.
+In 1272, Thomas took leave from the University of Paris when the Dominicans from his home province called upon him to establish a studium generale wherever he liked and staff it as he pleased.
 He chose to establish the institution in Naples and moved there to take his post as regent master.
 He took his time at Naples to work on the third part of the Summa while giving lectures on various religious topics.
 He also preached to the people of Naples every day in Lent of 1273.
-These sermons on the Ten Commandments, the Creed, the Our Father, and the Hail Mary were very popular.
+These sermons on the Ten Commandments, the Nicene Creed, the Our Father, and the Hail Mary were very popular.

 Thomas has been traditionally ascribed with the ability to levitate and as having had various mystical experiences.
 For example, G. K. Chesterton wrote that "His experiences included well-attested cases of levitation in ecstasy; and the Blessed Virgin appeared to him, comforting him with the welcome news that he would never be a Bishop."
-It is traditionally held that on one occasion, in 1273, at the Dominican convent of Naples in the chapel of Saint Nicholas, after matins, Thomas lingered and was seen by the sacristan Domenic of Caserta to be levitating in prayer with tears before an icon of the crucified Christ.
-Christ said to Thomas, "You have written well of me, Thomas.
+It is traditionally held that on one occasion, in 1273, at the Dominican convent of Naples in the chapel of Saint Nicholas, after Matins, Thomas lingered and was said by the sacristan Domenic of Caserta to be levitating in prayer with tears before an icon of the crucified Christ.
+Christ reportedly said, "You have written well of me, Thomas.
 What reward would you have for your labor?"
-Thomas responded, "Nothing but you, Lord."
+Thomas is said to have responded, "Nothing but you, Lord."